metiago/metiago.github.io/content/posts/planning.md

 ### New Features

 1. What about validating inputs ?
 1. What about expected outputs ?
+Both success and errors ?
 1. What about configuration, integration with external services API, databases and so on ?
 1. What about authentication and authorization ?
 1. What about unit or integration tests ?